 Tony has been workgroup leader of Cooper Grace Ward’s insurance team since 2008 and has been a member of CGW’s Board since 2015.
 Tony practises in personal injuries litigation, specialising in worker’s compensation claims.
 He is currently the Supervising Partner for our relationship with WorkCover Queensland and also acts for a number of major self-insured workers’ compensation clients.

 He also advises self-insurers and other employers in relation to the statutory review process and represents those clients in the Queensland Industrial Relations Commission and the Industrial Court.

 Tony has special experience and interest in claims involving the health, retail and mining industries, including multi-party claims spanning the various Queensland personal injuries schemes.
 He also has a special interest in pure psychological injury claims.

-Tony has been listed in Best Lawyers Australia for Insurance in 2013, and for Insurance and Personal Injury Litigation in 2014 and 2015.
+Tony has been listed in Best Lawyers Australia for Insurance since, and for Insurance and Personal Injury Litigation since 2014 and 2015.

 - Bachelor of Laws – University of Queensland